elis-wind/PhD/readme.md

 Scripts to extract data from old version of [Ruscorpora](https://ruscorpora.ru/old/search-main.html)

-1. lists of adjectives (based on their endings) with their frequencies
+1. lists of adjectival lemmas (based on their final segment) with their frequencies

-2. frequency for each adjective or noun
+2. frequencies for each adjective or noun

-3. contexts for each adjective
+3. contexts for each adjective or noun

-4. contexts for each base noun
+##Data_constitution

+1. clean data for list of adjectival lemmas

+2. data set of doublets